OpenSource-10th-Team/AI-Coding-Assistant/README.md

 ```

 ---
+## COLAB
+you can test our program with entering this [colab link](https://colab.research.google.com/drive/1qrpBMnsv9G6QOem_QWv-0f-6uocGMTwJ?usp=sharing) and copy notebook.

 ## License

 This project uses open-source models and tools.
 Please refer to the individual model licenses for full terms: